Pinpoint tests of microclimate control (cars from 08.2001)

 DETAILS/RESULTS/ACTIONS

-G1: VOLTAGE TEST OF AIR RECIRCULATION DAMPER POSITIONING MOTOR CIRCUIT
+G1: CHECKING THE VOLTAGE IN THE AIR RECIRCULATION FLAP POSITIONING MOTOR CIRCUIT

-• Is a voltage of about 11 V detected with reverse polarity?
+• Is the voltage registered at about 11 V with alternating polarity?

 Yes

-CHECK the air recirculation damper for freedom of movement and proper operation.
-If the air recirculation damper is mechanically OK, REPLACE the air recirculation damper positioning motor.
-CHECK the system is working properly
+CHECK the air recirculation flap for freedom of movement and proper operation.
+If the air recirculation flap is mechanically OK, REPLACE the air recirculation flap positioning motor.
+CHECK the system for proper operation

 No